Miklos-Molnar/Markdown-projects/2025-07-06-Joe-Reis-Practical-Data-Modeling-Book/brainfarts-to-49-blogpost.md

 A way to **encode thinking, not just logic**.

-**PART 2 – dbt: The Most Widespread “Database Pattern Delivery System” We Have**
+**PART 2 – dbt: The Most Widespread “Data Modeling Pattern Delivery System” We Have**

 Let’s call it what it is:
 dbt isn’t just a transformation tool — it’s arguably the most widely adopted way to implement database patterns in the wild.